syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/align.md

 # Alignment in ##Platform_Name## Timeline control

 You can display the Timeline content `Before`, `After`, `Alternate` and `AlternateReverse` by using the [align](../api/timeline#align) property.
-The oppositeContent will be displayed parallel to the content when configured in the `TimelineItemModel`.
+The oppositeContent will be displayed parallel to the content when configured in the [TimelineItemModel](../api/timeline/timelineItemModel).

 ## Before

-In `Before` alignment, for `horizontal` orientation the item content is placed at the top and oppositeContent at the bottom whereas in `vertical`, the content to the left and oppositeContent to the right.
+In [Before](../api/timeline/timelineAlign) alignment, for `horizontal` orientation the item content is placed at the top and oppositeContent at the bottom whereas in `vertical`, the content to the left and oppositeContent to the right.

 {% if page.publishingplatform == "typescript" %}